 “The Circles Curriculum was fantastic!
 I saw real improvements in the students I worked with learning how to interact appropriately with others.” –Karina Cartwright, Supported Employment Program

 National Best-Seller!
-Teach your students the Circles rules of intimacy & social boundaries.
+Teach your students the Circles rules of intimacy, social boundaries and interpersonal skills.

 The Circles method has been used successfully to teach students with learning disabilities, mild to severe mental disabilities, emotional handicaps, autism, sensory impairments and affective disorders.
 The programs are flexible, meaning that each individual teacher can personalize each lesson to address the specific needs of his or her own class.
 The more familiar the teacher becomes with the Circles concept, the more applications she or he will find.